New London County assistance programs.

-Several local organizations, charities, and non-profit agencies offer services to people who need help.
-They can assist with rent and housing issues, energy bills, credit card and medical debt, and more.
-Find what assistance each agency offers, as well as their contact information.
+Several local organizations, charities, churches, and non-profit agencies offer emergency financial aid or services to people who need help.
+They can assist with paying rent and housing issues, energy bills, credit card or medical debt, security deposits, a mortgage and more.
+Find what assistance each agency in New London County offers, as well as their contact information.
 Or learn about free items or government cash assistance programs.

 The Thames Valley Council For Community Action, Inc. (TVCCA) administers this program.
 It uses mediation as its tool to both prevent the eviction of tenants from apartments or homes, and it also uses mediation to help people who are behind on their mortgage payments.
 It is a one-time assistance program that is designed to assist those who people who have fallen behind on paying their monthly rent or mortgage, and who cannot catch up.
 It is not a charity program, so people need to have some capacity to maintain their housing going forward over the long term.

 For people who are looking to get out of debt, acquire assets, learn budgeting skills, and receive other financial guidance, TVCCA may be able to help.
 The Individual Development Account (IDA) Program helps low and moderate income families build assets, eliminate debt, and solidify their financial independence as well as future.
 They also provide information on low income family emergency saving accounts.

 The Thames Valley Council For Community Action, Inc. (TVCCA) can be reached at (860) 889-1365.

 Catholic Charities (phone (860) 443-5328) is the only federally approved HUD housing-counseling agency in the area.
 They work closely with homeowners who are behind on their mortgage, or who are facing a foreclosure.
 Counselors will work directly with banks and lenders to try to find some type of solution for the homeowner.

 Financial help for paying help, heating and utilities, and other expenses